joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### Fluent Interfaces
-All class functions must return 'this' when there is otherwise no return value.
+All setter functions must return 'this'.
+Other functions that don't normally have a return value can optionally return 'this' if desired, when it makes most sense.

 ```JavaScript
 Person.prototype.setAge = function (age) {